HomeFREE FilingPricingTax ProfessionalsBecome a Partner

 Frequently Asked Questions

-1. Who can file Form 990-N (e-Postcard)?
+1. How to file Form 990-N (e-Postcard)?

 2. When is the due date to file Form 990-N?

-3. What information is required to file Form 990-N?
+4. What information is required to file Form 990-N?

-Below information is required to file Form 990-N (e-Postcard) with the IRS:
+The following information is required to file Form 990-N (e-Postcard) with the IRS:

-• Organization's Employer identification number (EIN)
+• Organization’s Employer Identification Number (EIN)

-• Tax year (calendar or fiscal filer)
+• Tax year (calendar or fiscal)

 • Legal name and mailing address